AKAStacks/techdude-gq/index.markdown

     <div class="spotlight">
         <div class="content">
             <header class="major">
-                <h2>I do computers (professionally)</h2>
+                <h2>I do electronics for money</h2>
             </header>
             <p>What's that, you say?
 You want your computer to make you a sandwich?
 It isn't doing what you want it to do?
 You need a website?
-You need an app for your start-up?
+You need help getting your man-cave rigged?
 Oh, you can't get into your e-mail...<br /><br />

                 Whatever--I can help.
 Give me a shout at <a href="mailto:{{ site.email }}">{{ site.email }}</a> or <a href="#footer">call me</a>.<br /><br />